highamm/sptotal/README.md

 ## Statement of Need

-The primary purpose of ``sptotal`` is to provide an implementation of the Finite Population Block Kriging (FPBK) methods developed in @ver2002sampling and @ver_hoef_spatial_2008.
+The primary purpose of ``sptotal`` is to provide an implementation of the Finite Population Block Kriging (FPBK) methods developed in Ver Hoef (2002) and Ver Hoef (2008).
 The method is useful when

 * there are a finite number of spatial locations (or sites)
 * only a subset of the spatial locations are sampled